g-h-0-S-t/Content-Moderation-Assistant/README.md

 The Reputation Killer is an automation tool for combating hate speech and assisting content moderation.
 It is designed for **ethical use by individuals reporting genuinely harmful content** in accordance with Facebook's Community Standards.

 **Use at your own risk.** Ensure compliance with platform policies and local laws.
-Mass reporting of non-violating content may result in account suspension.
+Auto reporting of non-violating content may result in account suspension.
 The author assumes no liability for misuse, abuse, or consequences arising from deployment of this script.

 **This tool does not replace human judgment.** Verify content violates platform rules before deploying.